RageLeague/DemocraticRace/README.md

 2. Enable it in-game.
 3. Volia!

 Note: The Steam workshop version of the game will not be constantly updated.
-It will only be updated if there are game breaking bugs that need to be fixed, or major balance issues.
+It will only be updated if there are game breaking bugs that need to be fixed, or major balance issues, or a major feature update.
 As such, it will be more stable.

 ## Changelog